justinmahar/lockblocks/README.md

 #### log

+LockBlocks saves a log of the updates made to `lockblocks.log`, unless otherwise specified with the `log` option.

-Specify a filename to save the update log to, or `false` to disable logging.
+You can specify a filename to change the output file, or specify `false` to disable logging.

 Specification: